HugoRomat/flownet_SVG/API.md

 <a href="#animation_delay" name="animation_delay">#</a> flownetGraph.**delay("value")**

 Set a delay to the animation that will be take into account when calling "flownetGraph.start()"

-<a href="#animation_fps" name="animation_fps">#</a> flownetGraph.**fps("value")**

-Change the fps of the animation in order to ease CPU loading, there are two possible value:
-* "auto": choice by default, let d3.js the control of the animation.
-* Integer: the fps of the animation will be fix at the integer value, for a good fluidity/CPU loading ratio it is recommended to fix it at 40.

 <a href="#animation_start" name="animation_start">#</a> flownetGraph.**start()**